Al3grus/al3grus/README.md

 **Junior Cybersecurity Professional | eJPT Certified**

-After working across blockchain, finance, and payment industries, I transitioned fully into cybersecurity through an intensive 6-month bootcamp and recently earned my eJPT certification with a 97% score.
+After working across blockchain, finance, and payment industries, I transitioned fully into cybersecurity through an intensive 6-month bootcamp and recently earned my **eJPT certification** with a **97% score**.
-My background spans both offensive and defensive security — from penetration testing and vulnerability assessment to digital forensics and incident response.
 I'm driven by the challenge of securing critical systems and helping protect organizations across Europe.

 ## 🎯 What I'm Focused On